Villainous Imposer

 This has to do with your machine and the paper you're feeding into it.

-The paper margins are to add white space on the edges of the printed page in case you do not have a full-bleed printer.
-They are mirrored on either side - so a 10 pt
+The Paper Margins are to add white space on the edges of the printed page in case you do not have a full-bleed printer.
+They are mirrored on either side - so a 10 pt margin on the Long Sides will put a 10 pt on both sides for a total of 20 pt

-, which contains a PDF of same name.
+The Download Test Print button will give you a zip file named vip_test_print, which contains a PDF of same name.
 It looks at your selected paper size and flip orientation.

 You should print this at 100% scale and then check several things - are you flipping correctly - how much of the corners are eaten away by printer margin (each white line and each black line are 1 pt a piece -- my printer eats 12pt on all sides) - what line weight & color you want for your various mark ups - and what kind of printer skew you're dealing with (more on that later)

-Flip Paper
+Printer Flip Paper

 Paper Margins short sides cm long sides cm